jonnonz1/nz-statute-book/acts/public/1975/misuse-of-drugs-act-1975.md

   - **dealing in cannabis on a substantial scale** means— (a) dealing (in any of the ways referred to in section 6(1) of the principal Act) with a substantial amount of a controlled drug in respect of which a prescribed cannabis offence may be committed:
     (b) cultivation of a prohibited plant (being a prohibited plant in respect of which a prescribed cannabis offence may be committed) on a substantial scale
-  - **drug dealing offence** means,— in relation to a Class A controlled drug or a Class B controlled drug (a) in sections 30, 34, 38 to 41, 43, 46, and 47, any offence against section 12C(1)(a) of the principal Act:
+  - **drug dealing offence** means,—in relation to a Class A controlled drug or a Class B controlled drug (a) in sections 30, 34, 38 to 41, 43, 46, and 47, any offence against section 12C(1)(a) of the principal Act:
     (b) any offence against section 6 of the principal Act—
   - **emergency permit** means a permit granted under section 19 to intercept a private communication by means of an interception device